 Preble County is situated in the southwest portion of Ohio.
 The county seat is located in the city of Eaton.
-Preble County had it's early beginnings in 1798 when a handful of settlers moved into the area.
-Preble was later established as a county in March of 1808.
+Preble County had its early beginnings in 1798 when a handful of settlers moved into the area.
+Preble was later established as a county in March 1808.

 Nearly three quarters of Preble County is farmland.
-The county consistently ranks in the top ten in hog and corn production for the state of Ohio.
+The county consistantly ranks in the top 10 in hog and corn production for the state of Ohio.
 Most of the county's communities remain small, with a genuine feel of hometown America.

 Since 1914, Extension has been helping all Ohioans build better lives, better businesses and better communities.